predakanga/smarty/notes.md

 ## UnitTesting ##

-* ResourcePluginTests is using the resource 'db' which does not exist - WTF?
 * ResourcePluginTests add test for registerResource( 'foobar', new Smarty_Resource_Foobar() )
 * ResourcePluginTests add test for Smarty_Resource_Foobar from plugin_dir